-The Advanced Product Quality Planning and Control Plan manual, available from AIAG, should be used as a guide in developing and maintaining control plans (i.e., Prototype, Pre-Launch & Production).
+The AIAG Advanced Product Quality Planning Manual and the AIAG Control Plan manual, available from AIAG, should be used as a guide in developing and maintaining control plans (i.e., Prototype, Pre-Launch & Production).
 Early Production Containment shall be implemented and identified on the Pre-Launch Control Plan for a duration of 90 days unless otherwise specified by the Nexteer AQE/SQE.
 Exit from Early Production Containment must be approved by AQE/SQE.
 A change history shall be maintained as part of the control plan to document implementation of changes.